nipunaupeksha/wso2-custom-components-medium/org.wso2.custom.userstore.manager/README.md

 ```

 ## Test the Custom Event Handler
-- Now if you open the WSO2 Mangement Console in `<IS_HOST>:<IS_PORT>/carbon` and go to, `Userstores` → `Add`, then you will see the custom userstore you have created is under th list of userstore manager classes available.
+- Now if you open the WSO2 Mangement Console in `<IS_HOST>:<IS_PORT>/carbon` and go to, `Userstores` → `Add`, then you will see the custom userstore you have created is under the list of userstore manager classes available.